hvcl/DESC/README.md

-# Dimensionality Comparison System for Single-Cell Analysis using Hull Heatmap
+# Optimal Dimensionality Selection using Hull Heatmaps for Single-Cell Analysis

 The online demo is available at http://desc.korea.ac.kr.